TheRealClodius/Slack-Chatter-Service/replit.md

 ## Overview

 The Slack Chatter Service is an MCP (Model Context Protocol) tool that provides intelligent semantic search capabilities for Slack messages.
-The service consists of two main components: a background ingestion worker that continuously processes Slack messages and an MCP server that provides search functionality.
+The service consists of multiple components: a background ingestion worker that continuously processes Slack messages, a local MCP server for stdio communication, and a remote MCP server with OAuth 2.1 authentication.
 The system uses OpenAI embeddings for semantic understanding and Pinecone for vector storage.

 ## System Architecture

 The application follows a clean, modular architecture with separation of concerns:

 ### Component Architecture
+- **Local MCP Server**: Implements stdio MCP protocol for local client integration
-- **MCP Server**: Implements the Model Context Protocol for search operations
+- **Remote MCP Server**: Implements OAuth 2.1 + SSE for remote authenticated access
 - **Background Worker**: Handles continuous ingestion of Slack messages
 - **Search Service**: Dedicated semantic search functionality
 - **Shared Libraries**: Core components used across all services